Government offers concessions as Illegal Migration Bill to return to Commons

 Ahead of the Bill’s return to the Commons on Tuesday, an amendment has been tabled to allow immigration bail to be granted after eight days to unaccompanied children in detention, rather than the current proposed 28 days.

-Another new change will prevent people entering the UK without permission before the legislation gains royal assent from being removed retrospectively, the Home Office said.
+Another change will prevent people who have already entered the UK without permission from being removed retrospectively after the legislation receives royal assent, the Home Office said.

 Measures will also be put in place to ensure the list of definitions of “serious and reversible harm” cannot be amended by secondary legislation, the department said.

-A further amendment will mean that the Government will keep the current rules on the detention of pregnant women, which will mean they can only be detained for a maximum of 72 hours – though this can be extended to seven days on the authorisation of a minister.
+A further amendment will mean that the Government keeps the current rules on the detention of pregnant women, which will mean they can only be detained for a maximum of 72 hours – though this can be extended to seven days on the authorisation of a minister.

 Home Secretary Suella Braverman said: “This Bill forms a crucial part of our action to stop the boats and ensure people do not risk their lives by making illegal and unnecessary journeys to the UK.